 In addition to completing prescribed course work and defending a thesis, students in thesis-based degree programs must complete a research experience under the direct supervision of their faculty advisor.
 Master students must complete a minimum of 6 hours of research credit, and doctoral students must complete a minimum of 24 hours of research credit at Mines.
-While completing this experience, students register for research credit under course numbers 705 (M.S.) or 706 (Ph.D.) as appropriate.
+While completing this experience, students register for research credit under course numbers 707.
 Faculty assign grades indicating satisfactory or unsatisfactory progress based on their evaluation of the student's work.
 Students registered for research during the summer semester and working on campus must pay regular tuition and thesis research fees for summer semester.